pksrc/cloudtekki/content/posts/k8s/turning-on-wcp.md

   - The vSphere cluster must use **shared storage** such as vSAN.
 Shared storage is required for vSphere HA, DRS, and for storing persistent container volumes
   - Deploy NSX-T for container networking

 So right away, for someone that is new to managing a SDDC (even in a homelab capacity), Workload Management was difficult to enable.
-However, I saw this as an opportunity to dive head first into SDDC and have a foundation with vSphere, vSAN and NSX stood-up to have an Enterprise-like foundation where i can then build my other capabilities for EUC.
+However, I saw this as an opportunity to dive headfirst into SDDC and have a foundation with vSphere, vSAN and NSX stood-up to have an Enterprise-like foundation where i can then build my other capabilities for EUC.
 So it has to be a win-win situation, right?

 <br/>